puppetlabs/puppetlabs-postgresql/README.md

 ###Creating a database

-There are many ways to set up a postgres database using the `postgresql::server::db` class.
+There are many ways to set up a postgres database using the `postgresql::server::db` defined type.
 For instance, to set up a database for PuppetDB:

     class { 'postgresql::server': }